mishmanners/mish-friendly-food/README.md

 Once the basic database is built, we need people with authority (ie. people who know the language) to translate it into other languages.

+This stage of the project is complete, however feel free to contribute more to the database at any time.
+A database is never really "complete" 😉.

 ### Phase 2 - Translate

 Now we'll need to build the app capability to actual translate the database.
 Users should be able to submit their data in two ways: